Understanding Common Health Concerns In Adult Dogs

 9.1 Causes and Symptoms

 Urinary tract infections (UTIs) can occur due to bacterial infections in the urinary system, including the bladder, urethra, and kidneys.
 Signs of a UTI in dogs can include frequent urination, accidents in the house, blood in the urine, and discomfort while urinating.
-Prompt veterinary care is necessary to diagnose and treat UTIs.
+Prompt veterinary care is necessary to diagnose and UTIs.

 9.2 Diagnosing and Treating UTIs

 Diagnosing a UTI typically involves a urine sample analysis and sometimes additional testing such as urine culture.
 Treatment may involve antibiotics to clear the infection and supportive care to alleviate symptoms.
-Adequate hydration and preventive measures can help reduce the risk of UTIs in dogs.
+Adequate and preventive measures can help reduce the risk of UTIs in dogs.

 9.3 Preventive Measures